imitrob/teleop_gesture_toolbox/README.md

 ## Common Gestures dataset

 Sample trained model (containing common gestures) is included with the repository (`gesture_detector/saved_models`) and is loaded by default.

-(optional) The sample dataset can be downloaded from [link](https://drive.google.com/file/d/17L5KEuhW9kLYC073t11jctynQQ6z2Qm0/view?usp=sharing).
-To train the dataset, save it to `gesture_detector/gesture_data` folder.
-Then train static gestures by using `pymc_lib.py` script.
+For more information about training on new dataset, look at section "Gesture dataset collection and detector training".

 ## Usage